 The doctrine of federal antitrust law includes several immunities and exemptions—entire areas that are off limits to certain antitrust actions.
 This can be confusing, especially because these “exceptions” arise, grow, and shrink over time, at the seeming whim of federal courts.

 As a matter of interpretation, the Supreme Court demands that courts view such exemptions and immunities narrowly, but they are still an important part of the antitrust landscape.
 This includes, prominently, the Filed Rate Doctrine, which is the topic of this article.

 Here at The Antitrust Attorney Blog, we write about these antitrust exceptions periodically.
-In particular, we spend a lot of time on state-action immunity, but have also published articles on, for example, the baseball antitrust exemption, and the business of insurance exception (which, unlike many others, arose from statute: The McCarran-Ferguson Act).
+In particular, we spend a lot of time on state-action immunity, but have also published articles on, for example, the baseball antitrust exemption, the farm cooperative exemption, and the business of insurance exception (which, unlike many others, arose from statute: The McCarran-Ferguson Act).

 What is the Filed Rate Doctrine?

 The filed rate doctrine is simply a judicially created exception to a civil antitrust action for damages in which plaintiffs challenge the validity of rates or tariff terms that have been filed with and approved by a federal regulatory agency.